irec-org/irec/README.md

 ## Examples

-Under app/ folder is a example of a application using iRec and MLflow, where different experiments can be run with easy using existing recommender systems.
+[iRec-cmdline](https://github.com/irec-org/irec-cmdline) contains a example of a application using iRec and MLflow, where different experiments can be run with easy using existing recommender systems.

 Check this example of a execution using the example application: